Contact Us Today

 Benefits of Our Prebuilt Log Cabins vs. Log Cabin Kits

 If you’re considering buying a log cabin kit, you should weigh your options before choosing your home.
-For permanent residences or vacation homes, there are plenty of advantages and benefits to purchasing one of our prebuilt log cabins instead of purchasing a kit.
-Among the benefits of log cabin kits are:
+For permanent residences or vacation homes, there are plenty of advantages and benefits to purchasing one of our prebuilt log cabins instead of purchasing cheap log cabin kits.
+Among the benefits are:

 - Customizable Design.
 Do you need a tiny house or a more significant space?
 Are you looking for one bedroom or four, do you want one or more stories?
 As detailed above, Riverwood log cabins come in several styles, and each style has some customization options.
 That means you can have a cabin built that meets your exact needs.